awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    done
    ```

-1. After your old worker nodes have finished draining, revoke the security group ingress rules you authorized earlier, and then delete the AWS CloudFormation stack to terminate the instances\.
+1. After your old nodes have finished draining, revoke the security group ingress rules you authorized earlier, and then delete the AWS CloudFormation stack to terminate the instances\.
 **Note**
 If you have attached any additional IAM policies to your old node group IAM role, such as adding permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)\), you must detach those additional policies from the role before you can delete your AWS CloudFormation stack\.

-   1. Revoke the ingress rules that you created for your worker node security groups earlier\.
-In these commands, `oldNodes` is the AWS CloudFormation stack name for your older worker node stack, and `newNodes` is the name of the stack that you are migrating to\.
+   1. Revoke the ingress rules that you created for your node security groups earlier\.
+In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack, and `newNodes` is the name of the stack that you are migrating to\.

       ```
       oldNodes="<old_node_CFN_stack_name>"